jamesvillarrubia/feathers-openai/README.md

 ### Features
 * All OpenAI routes get their own service (e.g. `openai/embeddings`)
-* Nested routes are included
+* Nested routes are included (e.g.`openai/fine-tunes/:id/cancel`)
-* Allows prefixing to prevent route overwriting via configuration
+* Allows prefixing to prevent route overwriting (`/my-openai-prefix/models`)
-* All OpenAI Services can be extended with hooks
+* All OpenAI Services can be extended with normal hooks
 * Allows for uploads via `multer`
 * Light validation via TypeBox on all `create` calls.
 * Can disable individual services via configuration